mrniceguy127/osu-wine-install-script/README.md

   - Solution #2: Make sure ~/.local/bin is in your `$PATH`.

 - osu! simply doesn't work
   - Solution #1: Install the dependencies listed [here](https://github.com/lutris/docs/blob/master/WineDependencies.md).
-These dependencies are used for gaming on Linux in general, so they're nice to have anyway.
+These dependencies are used for gaming on Linux using wine in general, so they're nice to have anyway.
   - Solution #2: Please create an issue ticket.